-It was around 40,000 years ago when humans began living in the regions of the world known as New Guinea and Australia.
+It was approximately 50,000 years ago when humans began living in the regions of the world known as New Guinea and Australia.
 It was soon after that these same humans progressed to the Southern Pacific Islands.
-Most historians agree in unison that kava, which is made from the Piper Methysticum plant, was first cultivated on the Vanuatu islands roughly 3,000 years ago, although some argue that it’s use may have begun in Fiji or New Guinea instead.
-Regardless, it’s popularity soon grew exponentially, due to it’s distinct ability to calm and relax the drinker.
-Today you can now find it on your grocery store shelf, which is what leads me to this review.
+Most historians seem to agree that kava, which is made from the Piper Methysticum plant, was first cultivated on the Vanuatu islands roughly 3,000 years ago.
+Although, some argue that it’s use may have begun in Fiji or New Guinea instead.
+Regardless, it’s popularity soon grew exponentially.

 Yogi Kava Stress Relief Tea

-Yogi kava stress relief tea is one of the most widely distributed kava teas on the global market.
+Yogi Kava Stress Relief Tea is one of the most widely distributed kava teas on the global market.
 It’s found everywhere from grocery stores, to health food stores, to ethnic markets, on an international scale.
-However, many of these store bought kava teas don’t have the same effect as many of the more authentic kava preparations.

-These flavors mesh together really well and produce a slightly sweet earthy tea which seems to effectively mask the bitter flavor of kava.
-Sometimes people who are new to drinking kava can find the flavor a little off-putting, so the addition of the herbs and flavorings really help to level out the taste of this product.
-I would honestly drink this simply because I like the taste, but then again, I’m an avid tea drinker, so it’s the sort of thing I generally like.
+These flavors mesh together really well and produce a slightly-sweet earthy tea which seems to effectively mask the bitter flavor of the kava.
+Sometimes people who are new to drinking kava can find the flavor a little off-putting, so the addition of the herbs and flavorings can help to level out the flavor of this product.

 Unfortunately, although I do like the tea, the effects of the kava in this tea are not very pronounced.
 Although you can definitely feel it a little bit, it pales in comparison to a true kava preparation.